ahillss/Raytracer/README.md

 # Raytracer

-A real-time raytracer in a WebGL2 fragment shader, that reads a kd-tree and mesh data from a texture, which was generated using a blender plugin.
+A real-time raytracer in a WebGL2 fragment shader that reads a kd-tree and mesh data from a texture (generated with a blender plugin).

 You can try the [raytracer here](http://andrewhills.github.io/raytracer/demo.html).
 The controls are just a left click to look around.